Skills competition: Football

 Until 2007, the Pro Bowl Skills Challenge was held every year in Honolulu, Hawaii, at the hotel the players used.
 Among the events were a 40-yard dash, throwing for accuracy, kicking for distance, catching, and bench press.
 There was no live telecast, or, apparently, much publicity; the NFL Pro Bowl official event page did not list this event at all.
 In 2007, the tape delay broadcast moved from ESPN to NFL Network.
 The only reason explicitly cited for the discontinuation was that the field where the event was held no longer exists, as the hotel has taken the field back for other purposes.
 However, the skills competition returned in a condensed format called Pro Bowl Skills Showdown starting in 2017.
 This hour event features a series of side events leading up to the game itself.
 It includes some past events like passing and accuracy contests, as well as a creative catching contest.
 There's also a team dodgeball event among the NFC and AFC players.
-It is broadcast on ESPN three days before the game.
+It is broadcast on ESPN three days before the game and broadcast on ABC the day before the game.